- Baccalaureate and Commencement Tickets

 Take Exit 105.
 Follow 115 North until it becomes 309 North.
 Take Exit 4 off 309.

 From Exit 4 off 309

 Having taken Exit 4 marked "Kingston/Forty Fort," stay in the left lane of the ramp and at the traffic light turn left onto Rutter Avenue.
 Continue on Rutter to the second traffic light (Pierce Street).
 Turn right onto Pierce and drive two blocks to the intersection of Pierce Street with Route 11 (also known as Wyoming Avenue).
 Turn left (south) on Route11.
 Make the third right turn onto Market Street and then immediately turn left onto South Sprague Avenue.
 There are two parking lots on the left side of South Sprague Avenue.

 Congratulations on your student's academic achievement!
 For your convenience, Wyoming Seminary can provide graduation announcements to commemorate this event.

 Orders must be placed online by completing the form below before March 27.
 Announcements will arrive in mid-late April.
 If you have questions, please e-mail Mrs. Gail Smallwood at firstname.lastname@example.org.

 100 announcements: $85.00

 You and your student will be notified via email when your announcements have been delivered.
-Students should pick up orders from Mrs. Smallwood in the Communications Office on the first floor of Sprague Hall.
+Students should pick up orders from Mrs. Smallwood in the Communications Office on the first floor of the Stettler Learning Resources Center.
 We do not currently offer shipping for announcements.